gnardari/fast_segmentation/README.md

 # TODOs:

-- Add more documentation
 - Make inference more generic (command line/launch file configs)
 - Change the way the input is passed to the gpu in InferenceEngine.cu
-- Add launch files
+- Add example outputs and time benchmarks

 # Dependencies
 1. Install nvidia drivers/cuda